Rando-cal/FaunaCry/README.md

 # FaunaCry

-FaunaCry is a lean informational app to help raise awareness about the increasing thread of species extinction.
+FaunaCry is a lean informational app to help raise awareness about the increasing threat of species extinction.
 The app can help search for endangered species in your area.
 Enter your state and see a list of all the species that are endangered near you.

 Use: Enter a location to get a list of species.